SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 uid: help-en-form-create
 title: Create a new form
 description: Learn how you can create a web form in this how-to guide.
+keywords: form, form template, multi-page
 author: SuperOffice RnD
-so.date: 02.21.2023
+so.date: 02.29.2024
-keywords: form, opt-in
+so.version: 10
 so.topic: howto
 language: en
+so.audience: person
+so.audience.tooltip: SuperOffice Marketing
 ---

 # Create a new form

 Web forms make it easier to interact with customers and prospects via your website or customer centre.

-You can either create your own form from scratch, use a template from the form templates or choose one from our Online template library.
+You have three options: create a form from scratch, create and use a custom form template, or select a free template from the **Online Template Library** in SuperOffice Marketing.

 Watch this video to learn how you can create a web form (video length - 7:49) or follow the steps below.

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://www.youtube.com/embed/18m6Dx1t9wI]

-## Create new
+## Create new (from scratch)

 1. Go to the **Forms** tab.
 2. If required, click **Add folder** to [create a folder for the form][8].
-3. Select **Form** under **Create new** on the right side of the screen.
-The **Edit form** screen displays.
+3. Click the **Form** button below **Create new** on the right side of the screen.
-4. Enter a descriptive name for the template in the **Form name** field.
+4. In the **Edit form** dialog, enter a descriptive **Form name**.
-5. Fill in the fields as described below.
-6. Remember to click **Apply now** regularly to save your work.
+5. [Fill in the fields](#fields) as described below.
+Remember to click **Apply now** regularly to save your work.
 The form will not be auto-saved.
-7. Click **Save** when you are done.
+6. Click **Save** when you are done.

+![Set properties for new contact me form -screenshot][img15]

-## Do you want to create a new form based on a form template?
+## Create new based on form template

 1. Select the **Form templates** tab.
 2. Click **All templates**.